Can you drive in the UAE with a foreign licence?

 Step 3: Get your eye test done

 An eye test is mandatory for all licence applicants.
 You can complete this at any RTA-approved optical clinic, such as Al Jaber, Yateem, or Grand Optics.
+Clinic availability varies by emirate.
+Always confirm the clinic is RTA-approved before attending, as results submitted from unapproved centres will not be accepted.
 The test checks your visual acuity and other key eye metrics and costs around AED 100–150.
 The results are submitted electronically to the RTA system.

 Step 4: Visit the RTA or apply online

-You can apply in person at the RTA in Dubai, Abu Dhabi Police - Drivers and Vehicles licensing Department in Abu Dhabi, or the Ministry of Interior offices in Sharjah and other emirates.
+You can apply in person at the RTA in Dubai, the Drivers and Vehicles Licensing Department at Abu Dhabi Police, or the Ministry of Interior offices in Sharjah and other emirates.
 Submit all documents and pay the applicable fee (usually between AED 400–900, depending on Emirates and service types).
 You can also complete this application online.
+Fee amounts are indicative and subject to change.
+Always confirm the current fee with the RTA or your emirate's transport authority before submitting.

 Step 5: Receive your UAE driving licence